lemniscarte/real-time-audio-programming-in-C_SoSe2020/git_commands.md

 $ git checkout -- FILE_NAME

 ## Removing  commited changes
-First view history and get the hash of your commit(s)
+First view history and get the hash of your commit(s).

 `$ git log`